1. User guide

 The first time marct

-runs, it will perform a "full update" of all of the MARC
+runs, it will perform a "full update" of all of

-update only records that have changed since the previous run, which can
+"incremental update" to update only records that have changed since

-dramatically reduce the running time if the number of changes is small.
+the number of changes is small.

-However, if very many records have changed, it is possible that incremental
+However, if very many records have changed, it is possible that

-update will never finish, it should be canceled, and a full update should be
+that an incremental update will never finish, it should be canceled,

-run once before resuming incremental updates.
-This can be done by using the
+updates.
+This can be done by using the -f

-command-line option, which disables incremental update and requires
+which disables incremental update and requires marct

-to do a full update.
+to do a full